availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

 -   Safe resume with snapshots (picking up where a task left off)
 -   Simpler API support for requesting DamaTask queue status because the data remains in the larger Dama domain model.
+-   pg-boss can change it's data model and database schema at any time.

 ### When to dispatch the :INITIAL event?